KameronKales/Webscraping-Setup-Video/README.md

 * Now that you are inside the directory we need to open your code.

-* Navigate to your Applications folder and select Sublime.
-Double click it to open.
+* Navigate to your Desktop folder and search for SublimeText3.
+Open it.

 * Click the menu bar at the top where it says File (much like Microsoft Word) and scroll down to the Open option.
 Click that.